abhi1-2/OR-Tools-Blog/index.md

 The suite contains:

-   1. A Linear Programming solver
+   1. A Linear Programming solver (GLOP)
-   2. A Constraint Programming Solver
+   2. A Constraint Programming Solver (CP-SAT)
    3. Wrappers around commercial and other open-source solvers, including mixed-integer solvers
    4. Bin Packing and Knapsack Algorithms
    5. Algorithms for the Traveling Salesman Problem and Vehicle Routing Problem